isc-projects/kea/doc/guide/dhcp4-srv.rst

 It is also possible to specify a relay IPv4 address for a given subnet.
 It can be used to match incoming packets into a subnet in uncommon configurations, e.g. shared networks.
-See `Using a Specific Relay Agent for a Subnet <#dhcp4-relay-override>`__ for details.
+See :ref:`dhcp4-relay-override` for details.

    **Note**